christoschr97/streamlit_ollama_chat_app/README.md

 ### 2. Launch the Streamlit App

-In another terminal (with your virtual environment activated), run:
+In another terminal (with your Pipenv shell active), run:

 ```bash
 streamlit run app.py